-6.1 French laws and regulations do not have equivalent provisions to comply with the Listing Rules relating to the relevant shareholder protection for all of our Rules on the contents of constitutional documents24.
-We set out in the Appendix our approach on each of the items required to be included in a France incorporated issuer's constitutional documents in order for it to meet the Listing Ruleour requirements (Updated in January 2022).
+6.1 French laws and regulations do not have equivalent provisions to comply with the Listing Rules relating to the relevant shareholder protection on the contents of constitutional documents.
+We set out in the Appendix our approach on each of the items required to be included in a France incorporated issuer's constitutional documents in order for it to meet the Listing Rule requirements (Updated in January 2022).